RVshare.com

 • Mileage: 119 miles

-• Fun Fact: When you reach San Francisco, you will travel on Interstate 80.
+• Fun fact: When you reach San Francisco, you will travel on Interstate 80.
 This east-west transcontinental freeway connects San Francisco to Teaneck, New Jersey.

-Top RV Rentals in San Jose, California
+Top RV Rentals Near San Jose, California

-Nearby National Parks
+National Parks

 California is home to some of the best national parks in the country.
 You will definitely want to stop and visit these beautiful natural treasures.